-So, is it okay to have a resume that’s three pages or longer?
+So, is it okay to have a three-page resume?

 It depends but generally no, a resume should almost never be more than two pages long.